-Programs Run Faster: A special FAST command precom-piles the program currently in memory.
-Programs run 2 to 4 times faster than they would using Atari BASIC.
-Write Better Programs Faster: BASIC XL will automatically number program lines and renumber entire programs on request.
-The LIST command displays your program in an n request.
-The LIST command displays your program in an asy-to-read format.
-Tore Built-In Features: Offers many advanced commands and special functions that up to now were only available in other computer systemsstring arrays and searchdisk ommands directly from BASICextended input and autputEnglish like error messages, and program debugging ith the TRACE command.
-And best of all BASIC XL still uses only 8K of RAM!
-More Built-In Features: Offers many advanced commands and special functions that up to now were only available commands directly from BASICextended input and outputEnglish like error messages, and program debugging with the TRACE command.
-And best of all BASIC XL still uses only 8K of RAM!
-Simplifies Using Atari Graphics: Ten NEW graphic commands offer you uncomplicated, direct access to using player/missiles, animation, and dazzling computer graphics.
+Programs Run Faster: A special FAST command precom piles the program currently in memory.
+Programs run 2 to 4 time faster than they would using Atari BASIC.
+Write Better Programs Faster: BASIC XL will automatically number program lines and renumber entire programs on re uest.
+The LIST command displays your program in an easy-to- ead format.
+More Built-In Features: Offers many advanced commands and special functions that up to now were only available on other computer systemsstring arrays and searchdisk commands directly from BASICextended input and outputEnglish like error messages, and program debugging with the TRACE command.
+And best of all BASIC XL still uses only 8K of RAM! mplifies Using Atari Graphics: Ten NEW graphi commands offer you uncomplicated, direct access to using player/missiles, animation, and dazzling computer graphics.
 ToolKit: Comes with Runtime package.
 Now your programs go everywhere without a BASIC XL cartridge.
-And it contains new extended commands like: PROCEDURE, CALL, EXIT, LOCAL, and SORT.
-Assistance for techniques as Keyed File Access, Play- er/Missile Graphics, direct disk drive control, and much more.
+And it contains new ex- tended commands like: PROCEDURE, CALL, EXIT, LOCAL, and SORT.
+Assistance for techniques as Keyed File Access layer/Missile Graphics, direct disk drive control, and much more.